-The C: drive contains the Windows XP operating system software and the X-Series software.
-Boot problems can be caused by either a failure of the Windows XP operating system or the X-Series software.
+The C: drive contains the operating system, either Windows XP or Windows Embedded Standard 7 (WES 7) and the X-Series software.
+Boot problems can be caused by either a failure of the Windows operating system or the X-Series software.
 The failure could have occurred due to a failed installation procedure, X-Series software update failure or a virus.